All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 You should report to the FDA when you experience a serious adverse event.
 The FDA defines serious as any reaction that results in hospitalization, is life-threatening, causes a disability, requires medical intervention to prevent permanent damage, or results in a birth defect.

 For any reaction that concerns you, call your provider first.
 They can assess whether the reaction is serious and provide immediate medical guidance.
-Reporting to the FDA is important but is not a substitute for medical care.
+Reporting to the FDA is important but isn't a substitute for medical care.
 Your provider manages your health.
 The FDA uses your report to monitor medication safety across the entire patient population.

 If you experience severe abdominal pain, persistent vomiting, difficulty breathing, signs of an allergic reaction (swelling, rash, difficulty swallowing), or thoughts of self-harm, seek emergency medical care immediately.